aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

  ![SUCCESS](https://github.com/aragostinho/aragostinho.github.io/blob/master/_imgs/https/Success.PNG?raw=t)

 After a couple of minutes, try to access using you domain with HTTP or HTTPS.
 The DNS had alreadying routed to ELB and ACM granted a valid certificate to domain.
 If you followed each step carefully: **CONGRATULATIONS YOU HAVE A SSL CERTIFICATE RUNNING ON AWS EC2**

+> ### IMPORTANT:
+> There are some application adjustments and SEO best practices that you need to consider:
+> 1. Apply Cannonical HTTP to HTTPS.
+Should have exists only one point of access using HTTPs.
+> 2. Certify resource paths (img/js/css resources) all of them must rewrite HTTP to HTTPs
+> 3. Each old url (HTTP) must be redirect to (HTTPs).
+Use 301 redirect for it.